-Tani is also very active in the Boston innovation ecosystem, and has successfully mentored teams for the MIT 100K, the MIT Enterprise Forum and other business plan competitions, including more than a few that have made it to the finals rounds.
+Tani is also very active in the Boston innovation ecosystem and has successfully mentored teams for the MIT 100K and other business plan competitions, including more than a few that have made it to the final rounds.
 In addition, Tani is a regular guest lecturer on patent basics at several area schools.

 Prior to joining Wolf Greenfield, Tani was a Research Fellow at Harvard Medical School and Massachusetts General Hospital and Shriners Hospital for Children, focusing on engineering approaches for preserving biological materials under cryological and desiccant conditions.
 Tani’s doctoral work at MIT studied techniques for drug delivery across human skin using a pulsed, high-voltage electric field.
 Tani has also performed several research studies and design projects as a consultant for the Dow Chemical Company and the US Army at the Natick Research, Development and Engineering Laboratories.